Zinabuf/GCIM/README.md

 5 ID_5 ID_5 -0.95209579
 6 ID_6 ID_6 -0.02786981
 ~~~
 **Qphen_disc_cov.txt**: This is a `.txt` file containing the following columns in the specified order.
 The discovery dataset has 800 individuals.
-Note that the file does not have a column heading.
+Note that the file should not have a column heading.
 The exposure variable and the covariate that are used to adjust the data frame, as expressed in GxEprs.
 FID
 IID
 standardized covariate
-constant values (Note: This is the input data format for GxEprs; if not specified, the mode will omit the variable specified in the fourth column.)
+constant values (Note: This is the input data format for GxEprs; if not specified, the model will omit the variable specified in the fourth column.)
 14 confounders of the discovery sample (Note: These columns are optional.
-Can use any number of columns as confounders to adjust the phenotype upon user requirement.)
+You can include any number of columns as confounders to adjust the GWAS of the exposure phenotype.)

 ~~~
     FID    FID  Outcome Constant_value Conf_1 Conf_2 Conf_3  Conf_4  Conf_5 Conf_6